orontee/taranis/CONTRIBUTING.md

 ### Remote debugging

+⚠️ First, make sure `taranis.app` has been build with debug symbols.

-One must first start `gdbserver` on the e-reader:
+One must start `gdbserver` on the e-reader:

 1. Install [pbterm](https://github.com/Alastor27/pbterm)
 2. Start `taranis.app`